Peacock dance: China

 Peacock as a totem of the Dai people in the southwestern Chinese province Yunnan, one of the 56 ethnic groups in China, is an essential part of the cultural and spiritual aspects of the Dai people.
 The peacock dance as the most famous and traditional performance dance among the folk dances of the Dai people is prevalent in Ruili, Luxi located in Dehong Dai and Jingpo Autonomous Prefecture, Mengding, Mengda, Jinggu Dai and Yi Autonomous County, Cangyuan Va Autonomous County and other inhabitation regions of the Dai People.

-The peacock dance of the Dai ethnic group has a very long history and is closely tied with their distinguished ethnic culture.
-Any festival occasion or celebration such as the annual Water Festival and the Gate Closing / Opening Festival is accompanied by the peacock dance, to express joy and happiness.
+The peacock dance of the Dai ethnic group has a very long history and is closely tied to their distinguished ethnic culture.
+Any festival occasion or celebration, such as the annual Water Festival and the Gate Closing / Opening Festival, is accompanied by the peacock dance to express joy and happiness.

-In general, there are two different kinds of the traditional peacock dance of the Dai ethnic group in China.
-One is the peacock dance, which involves wearing a heavy stand made of bamboo, silk, and other materials that imitate the stretching feather of a peacock.
+In general, there are two types of the traditional peacock dance of the Dai ethnic group in China.
+One is the peacock dance, which involves wearing a heavy stand made of bamboo, silk, and other materials that imitate the stretching feathers of a peacock.
 One single stand can weigh up to 20 kilos and will be attached to the back and waist of the performer.
 The other is the "unarmed peacock dance", in which the performers do not need to carry a heavy stand.
 Elephant-foot drums, gongs, and cymbals are the usual accompanying instruments for the peacock dance.